Texas Endovascular Logo

 What is a DVT?

 What is a DVT?
 A DVT, or deep vein thrombosis, is a blood clot that forms in a deep vein in your body.
-Usually, DVTS form in your legs, and that can block your blood flow.
-Worse, a DVT can break free and flow to your lungs, forming a pulmonary embolism.
-As this condition is life-threatening, and DVTS affect up to 900,000 Americans each year, it's very important to learn how to prevent and treat this type of blood clot.
+Usually, DVTs form in your legs, and that can block your blood flow.
+Worse, a DVT can move to your lungs, creating a life-threatening situation.
+And, since DVTs affect up to 900,000 Americans each year, it's very important to learn how to prevent and treat this type of blood clot.

 What Causes a DVT to Form? blood clot forming in body